richardpct/hugo-richardpct.github.io/source/richardpct.github.io/content/post/aws-tuto-01.md

     $ terraform apply

-It will creates a `terraform.tfstate` file containing the state of our infrastructure, you should never delete it!
+It will create a `terraform.tfstate` file containing the state of our bucket, you should never delete it!

 ```
 ├── 00-bucket